shjh3117/UE_CelLit/README.md

   Cartoon-like shading for surfaces lit by direct lighting.
   Supports Mult-tone Shading(2-10 tone).
   Supports Shadow threshold map.  <- I implemented this using local matrices, so it adapts to all angles.
 It is applied not only horizontally but also vertically. but there are still some bugs.
-  Supports Virtual texure drawing to control normal.  <-- Reduces self-shadowing using opacity.
+  Supports Virtual texure drawing to control normal.  <-- it reduces self-shadowing using opacity.
   Compatible with all types of lighting.
   Compatible with transmission.
   Compatible with PBR.